edgelesssys/constellation/docs/docs/overview/performance/io.md

 ![Network Pod2SVC GCP benchmark graph](../../_media/benchmark_net_p2svc_gcp.png)

-In our recent comparison of Constellation on GCP with GKE, Constellation has 58% less TCP bandwidth.
+In our recent comparison of Constellation on GCP with GKE, Constellation has 48% less TCP bandwidth.
 However, UDP bandwidth was slightly better with Constellation, thanks to its higher MTU.

 Similarly, when comparing Constellation on Azure with AKS using CVMs, Constellation achieved approximately 10% less TCP and 40% less UDP bandwidth.

+On AWS, Constellation has 96% less TCP bandwidth and 97% less UDP bandwidth compared to EKS.

 ### Storage I/O

-Azure and GCP offer persistent storage for their Kubernetes services AKS and GKE via the Container Storage Interface (CSI).
+AWS, Azure, and GCP offer persistent storage for their Kubernetes services EKS, AKS, and GKE via the Container Storage Interface (CSI).
 CSI storage in Kubernetes is available via `PersistentVolumes` (PV) and consumed via `PersistentVolumeClaims` (PVC).
-Upon requesting persistent storage through a PVC, GKE and AKS will provision a PV as defined by a default [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/).
+Upon requesting persistent storage through a PVC, EKS, AKS, and GKE will provision a PV as defined by a default [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/).
-Constellation provides persistent storage on Azure and GCP [that's encrypted on the CSI layer](../../architecture/encrypted-storage.md).
+Constellation provides persistent storage on AWS, Azure, and GCP [that's encrypted on the CSI layer](../../architecture/encrypted-storage.md).
 Similarly, upon a PVC request, Constellation will provision a PV via a default storage class.

+For Constellation on AWS and EKS, the benchmark ran with solid state drive (SSD) volumes of type `gp3` (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html) of 400 GiB size.
+The gp3 volumes provide the following maximum performance:

+- 16,000 IOPS
+- 1000 MB/s throughput

 For Constellation on Azure and AKS, the benchmark ran with Azure Disk storage [Standard SSD](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-types#standard-ssds) of 400 GiB size.
 The [DC4as machine type](https://learn.microsoft.com/en-us/azure/virtual-machines/dasv5-dadsv5-series#dasv5-series) with four cores provides the following maximum performance: